jyrkioraskari/IFCtoLBDPlugin/README.md

-# IFCtoLBD BOT plugin for BIMserver
+# IFCtoLBD  BimBot service for BIMserver
-IFCtoLBD BOT for the open source BIMserver